 The HBS is conducted every five years in accordance with the suggestions of the Organisation for Economic Co-operation and Development (OECD), which recommends providing a spending structure in order to update the Consumer Price Index (CPI) at least once every five years.

 The collection of data from households uses six instruments, which are classified according to three subjects: (1) a form with questions on socio-demographic characteristics of the household, (2) four forms that capture expenditure, and (3) one form that records household income.
 Among the forms on expenditures is a self-administered instrument for collecting daily expenditures of each household member during the two-week period of the survey.

 One of the purposes of the HBS is its use as a principal input for defining the basket of goods and services of the CPI and their respective weights.
 It is also a source for updating the lines of poverty and indigence used in the official measurement of income poverty by the Ministry of Social Development.

-The Supplemental Survey on Income (Encuesta Suplementaria de Ingresos, or ESI) is a complementary module that is conducted together with the National Employment Survey (ENE) in the October-December quarter of each year.
+The Supplementary Survey of Income (Encuesta Suplementaria de Ingresos, or ESI) is a complementary module that is conducted together with the National Employment Survey (ENE) in the October-December quarter of each year.
 The objective of the ESI is to characterize both the labour income of persons who are classified as employed in the ENE and household income from other sources.
 The survey is conducted at the national and regional levels according to prices in October of each year.
 The reference period for the ENE is the previous week, while the reference period for the ESI is the previous month.